-Arieca is a materials technology company solving heat management issues for the electronics, aerospace and automotive industries with its thermally conductive rubber (Thubber), which has the mechanical properties of a soft silicone and heat conducting properties approaching stainless steel.
+Arieca is a materials technology company solving heat management issues for the electronics, aerospace and automotive industries with Thubber, a thermally conductive rubber.
+Thubber has the mechanical properties of a soft silicone and heat conducting properties approaching stainless steel.

 Thubber has a novel combination of properties:

 - Ultrasoft: elasticity of soft silicone (100 kPa modulus; >100% strain limit)